-Like most other Waterdrop filters, you get a month’s guarantee on your purchase, by which time you will have verified if it lives up to its billing
+Like I mentioned in the first Waterdrop filter review, you get a month’s guarantee on your purchase, by which time you will have verified if it lives up to its billing.

 This is another high capacity reverse osmosis water filter system by Waterdrop that features an advanced composite 6-stage filter for even more contaminant reduction.
 Unfortunately, it comes without the smart faucets of the G3 and D6 models we saw earlier in the review but still makes an excellent under-sink water filter from Waterdrop.